wei06159git/WeiShan-Portfolio/Water Dam Report.md

 # Water Dam Report
 ### Background and Purpose of the project:
 California's water crisis is well known among the states.
 Especially, California often experiences the extreme drought.
-Right now, given our current California wet winter and the recent Orovill Dame emergency, it becomes important to manage the dams wisely.
+Right now, given our current California wet winter and the recent Orovill Dam emergency, it becomes important to manage the dams wisely.
 <br>[Current California state water status data can be found here](http://cdec.water.ca.gov/reportapp/javareports?name=RES)
 <br>To be able to better manage Dam's water, we need to know:
 1. Is it filling, draining or holding steady?